FuGangqiang/mdblog.rs/README.md

 ### new post

-create a markdown file `posts/another.md` with the content:
+create a new post titled `another`:

 ```
-date: 2018-01-01 00:00:00
-tags: hello, another

-This is just another post.
+$ mdblog new another
 ```

+a new markdown file `posts/another.md` is created, you can edit it for the new post.

 refresh the index page, you will find the new post.